kersorianek/mon-portfolio/_posts/2022-10-10-Agile-Scrum-in-a- Nutshell.md

 - Code guidelines.
 - Tools to use.

-## Sprint in details
+## Sprint in Detail
-- Sprint 1- Day 0
+- Sprint 1, Day 0
-Product Owner presents the Product Backlog items from the highest priority to the lowest.
-The team clarifies open questions and for each item the team discuss.
-After this discussion, the development team commits to complete the selected stories until the end of this Sprint.
-After the Sprint Planning, the Scrum Master calls the team to define the details of how the committed items are going to be implemented.
-The resulting tasks are written down on the cards at the prepared Sprint Task board.
-Now everyone of the Development Team selects a task to work on.
+    - Product Owner presents highest priority items from Product Backlog -Development team discusses and clarifies any open questions for each item -Team commits to completing selected stories by the end of the sprint -Scrum Master guides team in defining details of how committed items will be implemented -Tasks are written on cards and placed on Sprint Task board -Each member of Development Team selects a task to work on

-- Sprint 1- Day 1
+- Sprint 1, Day 1
-In Daily Scrum Meeting, everyone in Development Team gives a short statement what has been achieved so far, update the estimation of remains hours on the cards of the Sprint Task board, tells what he/she is planning to do today and tells if there are any impediments that hinders him to continue his work.
-After the meeting, the Scrum Master updates the Sprint Burndown.
+    - During the Daily Scrum Meeting, the Development Team gives updates on their progress
+    - Team members update the estimated remaining hours for their tasks on the Sprint Task board
+    - Team members share what they plan to work on for the day and any obstacles they may be facing
+    - The Scrum Master updates the Sprint Burndown chart to track progress.

-- Sprint 1- Day 28
+- Sprint 1, Day 28
-The final day of the first Sprint.
-The Scrum Master has invited the Development Team for the Sprint Review Meeting.
-The Development Team has prepared a machine with the current software implementation.
-The Product Owner sits in front of the machine and checks if the implementation meets his expectations and if the features are documented as required.
-If it is needed, 3-parties will be invited to join the meeting and give any suggestion or comment.
+    - Development Team presents current software implementation to Product Owner
+    - Product Owner reviews implementation and documentation for accuracy
+    - Invite outside parties for suggestions and comments (if needed)
+    - Sprint Review Meeting conducted by Scrum Master

-- Sprint 2- Day 1
+- Sprint 2, Day 1
+    - The Product Owner updates the Product Backlog with new items from customer meetings
+    - The Development Team reviews and refactors any unfinished user stories from previous Sprint
-The Product Owner adds new items to the Product Backlog based on his recent customer meetings.
-Any user stories that’s not been completed on before Sprint will be re-factoring and add back to the this Sprint.
-The Development Team discusses and commits to stories with the guidance of the Scrum Master and the second Sprint begins.
+    - The Development Team discusses and commits to new stories for the current Sprint under the guidance of the Scrum Master
-Definition Of Done (DOD)
+    - The team defines the "Definition of Done" (DOD) for the new user stories
+    - The second Sprint begins.

 A comprehensive checklist of necessary activities that ensure that only truly done features are delivered, not only in terms of functionality but in terms of quality as well.